gibbok/typescript-book/README.md

 type Tuple3 = [a: T, T]; // Named Tuple plus Anonymous Tuple
 ```

-## Fixed length tuple
+## Fixed Length Tuple

-A Fixed length tuple is a specific type of tuple that enforces a fixed number of elements of specific types, and disallows any modifications to the length of the tuple once it is defined.
+A Fixed Length Tuple is a specific type of tuple that enforces a fixed number of elements of specific types, and disallows any modifications to the length of the tuple once it is defined.

-Fixed length tuples are useful when you need to represent a collection of values with a specific number of elements and specific types, and you want to ensure that the length and types of the tuple cannot be changed inadvertently.
+Fixed Length Tuples are useful when you need to represent a collection of values with a specific number of elements and specific types, and you want to ensure that the length and types of the tuple cannot be changed inadvertently.

 <!-- skip -->
 ```typescript